jhallen/vivado_setup/README.md

 Here is a quick summary:

 * Check in only the application project source code plus the Eclipse project files for it.
-Leave out the bsp and hardware wrapper out.
+Leave out the bsp and hardware wrapper.

 * Also check in the .hdf file.
-Make sure the .hdf file is not generated in Vivado project directory.
+Make sure the .hdf file is not generated in the Vivado project directory.

 * On a fresh clone, you need to rebuild the bsp that the application project wants to reference.
 Mainly this means that you have to remember to use the name it expects (usually "foo_bsp" for an application called "foo").